onox/orka/docs/installation.md

 ```

 The default mode is `development`.
 Both `release` and `development` enable general
 optimizations.
-To enable OpenGL exceptions, disable optimizations, and include
+To disable optimizations, and include
 debugging symbols, use the `debug` mode.
 See the following table:

 |                   | Release | Development | Debug |